ctb123za/carlos.prank/index.md

 ZM: "oh my God.
 Somebody help me!"

 CL: "Hi!
 I'm Someone!
-And I'm helping you Zoe, Relax. here we made it, Precious cargo still in tact"
+And I'm helping you Zoe, Relax. here we made it, Precious cargo still in tact, Satisfied?"

-ZM: "You're such an a**hole, Thank you though"
+ZM: "Actually, You missed the Mark!"

 CL: "You're welcome! thank you for choosing Carlos Airlines, we hope you enjoyed your flight! hahahaha!
 Later Zoe.